callumacrae/lynx.io/articles/phpBB-introduction.md

 title: Introduction to phpBB
 author: dida
 date: %date%
-tags: phpbb, introduction, themes, style, installation, administration
+tags: phpbb, introduction, themes, style, installation, administration, guide
 summary: In this article, I will introduce you to the core features of phpBB and guide you through the installation.
 </info>